Karlito05/simshmbridge/README.md

 They do, but rf2bridge.exe could still be useful if one wanted to map the shared memory from unix space back into a wine space that had a program such as
 CrewChief running.

-## Quickstart

-To start using this you can just clone this repository and run `./install.sh`.
-This will install needed files to /opt/simshmbridge and provide you with the needed isntructions to use it.

 ## Compilation